HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 <a href="#top">Back to top</a>

-In this section, I have decided that I will compute the median life expectancy for each continent at each year.
+In this section, I decided to compute the median life expectancy for each continent at each year.

 ``` r
 data.lifeExp.wide <- gapminder %>%